Atimca/Reactive-programming-Article/README.md

     }
 }
 ```
-In this case we should receive numbers from 1 to 9 in a random order, because changes runned in different asynchronous queue.
-For my case it was like this
+In this case, we should receive numbers from 1 to 9 in random order because changes run in the different asynchronous queues.
+For my case, it was like this

 ```swift
 /*